-Though the Certificate of Occupancy at the SEC is targeted for Sept.
-1, 2020, there will still be active construction activity in September and October, and access to the SEC will be limited to construction crews or field staff preparing for SEAS occupancy in November.
-Once SEAS faculty, staff, and students begin moving into the building in November, access to the SEC building will be limited to SEAS faculty, staff, and researchers approved to be on campus per SEAS re-occupancy plans (modified for Allston occupancy), vendors assisting with moves or lab startups, and construction crews continuing to work in fit-out areas.
-The crews and vendors will use dedicated stairs and restrooms closed to SEAS occupants.
+Access to the SEC building is currently limited to SEAS faculty, staff, and researchers approved to be on campus per SEAS re-occupancy plans (modified for Allston occupancy), vendors assisting with moves or lab startups, and construction crews continuing to work in fit-out areas.

 The SEAS Facilities Manager and Facilities Operations team members approved to be on campus will occupy offices at 114 Western Ave.

 All other SEAS faculty, staff, students, and postdocs who are currently working remotely and are assigned space in the SEC or at 114 Western Ave will wait for further guidance about campus re-occupancy plans from the University and SEAS.

 Tours of the SEC or SEAS spaces at 114 Western Ave are unavailable until further notice.

 Harvard University Dining Services (HUDS) established a pilot meal ordering and delivery program for current occupants through the self-serve micromarket on floor 3 of the SEC.
 This is intended to be an interim service until the building is populated enough to warrant the opening of the cafe.
 The ordering service is closed for summer 2021 starting Thursday, May 20.
 Details on ordering can be found on the Allston wiki site.

 Startup of the HUDS Dining facility in the SEC cafe will depend on FAS/SEAS decisions for teaching in the fall of 2021.